Biological Egoism Nourishment

 So, why don't you try something of that sort the next time you catch a cold.
 Just behave as much as you can as if you were perfectly fine.
 Let all those symptoms be there, but don't succumb to them with your behavior.
 Walk straight, chin up, joke, laugh.
 Don't just mope around feeling sorry for yourself and expecting everyone else around to sympathize with you.

 It's your cellular ego suffering and reflecting it onto your psyche.
-But then you can trick it by switching it into its health-producing mode by mobilizing everything your cells have up their sleeve.
+But then you can trick it by switching it into its health-producing mode by mobilizing every trick your cells have up their sleeve.
 Remember, your nervous and immune systems are working extremely close, and you can affect it by your behavior.
 When we mope and complain, we just add fuel to inner misery.

 That's why, folks, pump up that biological egoism in yourselves, be sovereign in your personal space, it belongs only to you and to those billions of cells---each one eager to imitate that resilient, stubborn, opinionated, assertive, courageous ego, crowned with your never surrendering spirit.